|

 By Kalen Jones

 Although much has been written about passive solar design, and some mention is made of selecting glazings appropriate to the building aspect, sourcing windows with glazing both optimized for passive solar buildings, and reasonably priced can be less than straight forward.
-Window manufacturers in the U.S. tout the insulative properties of their windows (their [...]
+Window manufacturers in the U.S. tout the insulative properties of their windows (their u-value) [...]

 |